spearl7076/FinTechProject1/README.md

 ## Business Activities:

-* A portfolio analysis is fast growing in all households.
-Technology makes it easy to attract almost anyone of any age.
-With our software engineer we are always evolving our software for end user simplicity.
+* A portfolio analysis is a widely used product that is rapidly growing in popularity.
+Ease of technology benefits a wider range of ages.
+Therefore, our software engineers evolve our software continuously to ensure that it remains simple for users.

-* Anyone looking for an easy to use free portfolio analysis software.
-Companies captial comes from saling adverstiment spots to credit companies, banks, & brokers.
+* Our portfolio software is not only easy to use.
+This tool is also free to everyone thanks to the contributions of advertisers like as credit companies, banks, and brokers.

 #
 ## Portfolio Graphs